Site logo

 #5: The Cleveland Bay Horse ($10,000 to $30,000)

-Cleveland bay horses are very rare equines native to Yorkshire, England.
+Cleveland bay horses are rare equines native to Yorkshire, England.
 Indeed, you may have to import one, as few breeders have them in stock.

 They are bay-colored with black points, tails, and manes.
 Also, it’s a strong, high-endurance breed with an agreeable temperament and a great degree of trainability.
 Most of them grow to 16 hands, but a few may reach 17 hands.